J-Filip/Portfolio-redesign/src/projects/2021 CN Helper.md

 ---
-title: CN Helper
+title: bb
-date: 2021-02-01
+date: 2020-11-01
-tags: ['post']
+tags: ['post', 'featured', 'ahk']
-image: /assets/green-blob.svg
+image: /assets/blue-blob.svg
-imageAlt:
-description: Internal knowledge base/web.
-I was tired of using old internal web.
-Then I got tired of myself complaining about it.
-WordPress came perfectly.
+description: My first solo project.
+GUI mail composer and webscraper using AutoHotkey mixed with JavaScript.
+Made for job purposes.
+Looks ancient.
 ---

 ### What is MejloMlat you ask?
 It's a GUI for mail composing and web scraping.